 Laurel sumac is a dicot angiosperm in the sumac family, Anacardiaceae.
 Members of this family have small, five-petaled flowers, each of which produces one seed with a hard seed coat that is surrounded by fleshy tissue or some form of gelatinous coating (such a fruit is called a drupe).

 Many members of the Anacardiaceae, such as poison oak and poison ivy, contain urushiol, which produce severe contact dermatitis.
+A few people have such a reaction to laurel sumac.
 Other members of the family, such as cashews and mangos are familiar food crops.

 Laurel sumac is the only member of the Malosma genus to occur in the Reserve, but other family members are present, including the closely related lemonade berry (Rhus integrifolia) and poison oak (Toxicodendron diversiloba).